-YHG is committed to have arrangements in place to ensure effective training of all staff.
-YHG expects all their staff to be trained in children and adult safeguarding at level 1.
+YHG is committed to have arrangements in place to ensure effective training of all colleagues.
+YHG expects all colleagues to be trained in children and adult safeguarding at level 1.
 Further levels of training will be determined by the responsibilities set out in job descriptions/role functions and described within the YHG Safeguarding Training Framework.

 The Safeguarding Training Framework is designed to provide the approach for Safeguarding training for YHG.
-Its aim is to ensure that all staff working with children and/or adults are alert to the need to safeguard and promote the welfare of children and adults and are appropriately skilled and competent in carrying out their responsibilities for safeguarding appropriate to their role.
+Its aim is to ensure that all colleagues working with children and/or adults are alert to the need to safeguard and promote the welfare of children and adults.
+It is important to ensure colleagues are appropriately skilled and competent in carrying out their responsibilities for safeguarding appropriate to their role.